annotorious/project-website-source/content/guides/hackers-guide.md

 We welcome pull requests to Annotorious and RecogitoJS - both to the code, as well as to our documentation!
 To contribute, simply fork the relevant repository and hack away.
 Our code is located in the following repositories

-- __[recogito/recogito-client-core](https://github.com/recogito/recogito-client-core)__.
-A base module that contains most of the code for RecogitoJS, and all code that is shared between RecogitoJS and Annotorious.
-You'll need this module if you want to hack anything about RecogitoJS (text selection, relationship drawing) or the common editor popup.
-- __[recogito/recogito-js](https://github.com/recogito/recogito-js)__.
-The RecogitoJS application entry point.
-Doesn't implement much on its own, except for the JavaScript API.
-All actual functionality is pulled from __[recogito/recogito-client-core](https://github.com/recogito/recogito-client-core)__.
 - __[recogito/annotorious](https://github.com/recogito/annotorious)__.
-The Annotorious application entry point.
-  Also implements SVG rendering and shape drawing.
+Annotorious application entry point, SVG rendering and drawing tool base classes.
 - __[recogito/annotorious-openseadragon](https://github.com/recogito/annotorious-openseadragon)__.
 The OpenSeadragon plugin.
-  Imports most functionality from recogito-client-core and annotorious.
+  Imports most functionality from annotorious and recogito-client-core.
+- __[recogito/recogito-client-core](https://github.com/recogito/recogito-client-core)__.
+A base module that contains shared code for Annotorious and RecogitoJS, most importantly the code for the editor popup.
+- __[recogito/recogito-js](https://github.com/recogito/recogito-js)__.
+RecogitoJS application entry point, text annotation functionality.

 ## Running in Development Mode

-To hack on __RecogitoJS__, __Annotorious__, or the __OpenSeadragon plugin__, you need to run them in development mode.
+To hack on __Annotorious__, the __OpenSeadragon plugin__ or __RecogitoJS__, you need to run them in development mode.

 - Clone the repository
 - Run `npm install` to download project dependencies